hglanz/DSFellow_COVID_SocialMedia/README.md

 I'm still working on a pipeline to capture location data.

 https://www.kaggle.com/sudalairajkumar/novel-corona-virus-2019-dataset.
-I found a dataset that contains case and death rates.
+I found a dataset from Johns Hopkins University that contains case and death rates.
 It's a little messy so I need to clean it first.
 This covid dataset contains the following variables:
 - ObservationDate
 - Province/State